Advertiser Disclosure

 Maximizing Your Bilt Rewards

-To really get the best use out of your Bilt points, you’ll want to choose a transfer partner that’s more valuable than Southwest Rapid Rewards.
-What do we mean by that?
+To get the best value from your Bilt points, choose a transfer partner that’s more valuable than Southwest Rapid Rewards.
+Let me show you what that means.

 Here’s a look at a one-way flight from San Diego (SAN) to San Francisco (SFO) on Southwest: